telerik/uwp-docs/controls/radhexview/hexview-overview.md

 * **ItemStyle** (Style): Gets or sets the style of the items.
 The Style should target the RadHexHubTile type.
 * **ItemStyleSelector** (StyleSelector): Gets or sets a selector that is used when applying the style to an item.
 * **LayoutDefinition** (HexLayoutDefinitionBase): Gets or sets the layout definition that specifies how the items will be arranged.
+* **ScrollOffset** (double): Gets the current scroll offset.
 * **MaxUpdateInterval** (TimeSpan): Gets or sets the maximum update interval of the tiles in the RadHexView.
 * **MinUpdateInterval** (TimeSpan): Gets or sets the minimum update interval of the tiles in the RadHexView.
 * **UpdateIntervalStep** (double): Gets or sets the step of the update interval values applied to the tiles in the RadHexView.

-The update interval of the items is set to a random value between the MinUpdateInterval and MaxUpdateInterval, considering the UpdateIntervalStep.
+>The update interval of the items is set to a random value between the MinUpdateInterval and MaxUpdateInterval, considering the UpdateIntervalStep.
-* **ScrollOffset** (double): Gets the current scroll offset.

 ### Events: